March is National Nutrition Month, which makes it the perfect time to amend nutritional education and programming in the workplace.

 Here are a few ideas to try when implementing a nutrition strategy in the workplace:

 - Have salad lunch days where workers can choose and assemble their own unique salads to their liking.
-One of WellRight’s challenges, GoGreen, rewards employees for enjoying at least 20 salads in a given month and enables them to track their progress.
+One of WellRight’s activities, GoGreen, rewards employees for enjoying at least 20 salads in a given month and enables them to track their progress.

 - Host challenges that encourage employees to give up sweets, soda, chips, and other junk food for an entire month.
 Provide rewards at the end of the challenge to incentivize meaningful engagement.